by KD Miller

 "Well," Uncle Theodore interrupted.
 "I still think we should go in order, and answer the many questions we know Adrian will have, especially..."
 A strange look passed over his face as he trailed off, causing everyone in the room, except me, to burst out laughing.

 A bit of curiosity crept over me.
-For the first time in my life I saw my uncles laughing over a lifetime of family secrets.
-Papi and Uncle Dylan were almost seventy, and Uncle Theodore and Dr. Francis were almost eighty.
-Looking at them in a new light, and the fact that Catrina wrote down their story in third person like she wanted to publish it intrigued me.
+For the first time in my life, I saw my uncles laughing over a lifetime of family secrets.
+Papi and Uncle Dylan were almost seventy-five, and Uncle Theodore and Dr. Francis were over eighty.
+Looking at them in a new light, and the fact that Catrina wrote down their story in the third person like she wanted to publish it intrigued me.
 Orphan Train, alleyway, Civil War, disappeared, suicide all came back.
 My family's history seemed like a Southern Gothic novel.

 "Why my point?"
 Theodore reached into his shirt pocket and pulled out his cigarettes.